awd-studio/service-buses/README.md

 $handlers = new InMemoryHandlerLocator();
 // Register a handler.
 It can be any callable thing.
 $handlers->add(MyCommand::class, static function (MyCommand $command): void {});

-$middleware = new InMemoryHandlerLocator();
-// Register a middleware.
-It can be any callable thing as well.
-// The only thing is that it gets a callback with next middleware as a 2nd param.
-$middleware->add(MyCommand::class, static function (MyCommand $command, callable $next): void {
-    // Do whatever you need before the handler.
-    $next(); // Just dont forget to call a next callback.
-    // Or after...
-});

 $bus = new SimpleCommandBus($handlers);